OldVortex/cse-fundamentals-notes/DBMS/README.md

-# Database Management Systems
+# DBMS Notes

-This folder contains notes and revision material for DBMS
+This folder contains notes and revision material for Database Management Systems